 The National Trust own 50 miles of coastline in North Devon, including the stretch around Woolacombe and Mortehoe and they work hard to ensure the coast and footpaths are accessible for locals and visitors.

 The National Trust looks after over 8000 acres of land, and 101 miles of footpaths in North Devon - for ever, for everyone

 In the UK wildlife is on the decline and the National Trust are determined to reverse this.
 They have made the Woolacombe dunes a haven for wildlife.
 If you visit during the Winter, you'll see the North Devon Red Cattle Grazing the dunes.
 The cattle are great at trampling through overgrown brambles and chomping away at some of the grasses.
 This means that during the warmer months you'll see a spectacular array of plants growing on the dunes, which in turn support a diverse array of mammals, birds and reptiles.

 If you head up over Woolacombe Down, high above the beach, you may meet the Exmoor Ponies grazing on the hillside, also helping to improve habitats for birds and insects.

-See the ‘What’s On’ section of this website for details of National Trust activities and events happening over the summer, including Rockpool Rambles, beach cleans, Beach Fun Days, guided walks with a National Trust Ranger, and more!
+See the 'Events' Section of this website for details of National Trust activities and events happening throughout the year, including: